daypack-dev/daypack-lib/README.md

 ## Architecture and design

-- Overall, the search procedure is just backtracking with pruning implemented using lazy sequences
+- Overall, the search procedure is just backtracking with pruning, implemented using lazy sequences

 - The search tree is as follows